 Steering Committee Seat Assignment and Attendance Requirements

-Election for Industrial Internet Consortium Steering Committee seats is by Single Transferable Vote (STV) of Industrial Internet Consortium Members eligible to vote.
+Election for IIC Steering Committee seats is by Single Transferable Vote (STV) of IIC Members eligible to vote.
 When a special election is held to fill a seat vacated before the regularly scheduled elections, the newly-elected Steering Committee member occupies that seat for the balance of that original term.
 Should a single election for several seats of different remaining terms take place, the STV vote transferring process will be used to fill the seats in order, longest term first.

 If, at the nominations closing date, there are fewer candidates than seats available, all the candidates are deemed elected unopposed, and no election is held.
 If there are both full- and partial-term seats in an unopposed election, but more candidates than full-term seats, lots will be drawn to determine which candidates are assigned the full-term seats.